nmaguiar/openaf-docs/index.md

 # ./oafc
 ````

+> For more options for the OpenAF container images check the [container images](docs/concepts/container-images.md) page.

 ## Single file download

 Download the specific file for your OS and architecture (see below for Windows):